yeesian/ArchGDAL.jl/docs/src/memory.md

 which uses `do`-blocks to scope the lifetime of the `dataset` object.

 ## Interactive versus Scoped Geometries
 There is a third option for managing memory, which is to register a finalizer with julia, which gets called by the garbage collector at some point after it is out-of-scope.
-This is in contrast to an approach where users manually control memory usage by destroying objects themselves.
+This is in contrast to an approach where users manage memory by working with it within the scope of a `do`-block, or by manually destroying objects themselves.

-Therefore, we introduce an AbstractGeometry type:
+Therefore, we introduce an `AbstractGeometry` type:

 ```julia
 abstract type AbstractGeometry <: GeoInterface.AbstractGeometry end